 Good thing Puerto Viejo is teeming with spots you can check out for an evening of clean fun and social gathering.

-If you like live music partnered with your choice of cocktail, Head over to Mango Sunset.
+If you like live music partnered with your choice of cocktail, head over to Mango Sunset.
 Formerly known as the Sunset Bar, this casual place is the type of hangout where you can come as you are.
 Its frequently held Ladies Night is quite known to be very generous in serving complimentary drinks to the lasses.

 Johnny’s Place, on the other hand, was once an institution in the clubbing scene.
 However, when it reopened after it closed down in 2015, a different Johnny’s Place emerged.
-It is now a restaurant more than a club, yet still with cocktails and other bar drinks being served.
+It is now more a restaurant than a club, yet still with cocktails and other bar drinks being served.

 Lastly, there’s Koki Beach.
 Should you prefer a high-end hideaway, this place is for you.
 Go early and witness the sunset from the bar’s terrace.
 Stay for a while, have dinner and enjoy the perfectly curated menu featuring local and organic produce.

-8. Check out the sea turtles at Manzanillo
+8. Watch the sea turtles at Manzanillo

-The Gandoca-Manzanillo Wildlife Park consists of a 10-kilometer beach, a 740-acre forest, two swamps and a coral reef.
+The Gandoca-Manzanillo Wildlife Park consists of a 10-kilometer beach, a 740-acre forest, two swamps, and a coral reef.